miker704/Strife/patches.md

     - Added discords beta "Show all Channels" option in channel drop down modal.
     - Add styles for Show all Channels option in channel drop down modal.
     - Added 2 state variables to toggle check marks in two different check mark options in channel drop down modal.
+    - Temporarly removed server settings for users that are not the server owner in channel drop down menu.

 ## Backend Changes